-Putting anything on a puff pastry crust makes it special, but these mushrooms are so good that combining the two makes an unforgettable dish. —Susan Scarborough, Fernandina Beach, Florida
+Putting anything on puff pastry crust makes it special, but these mushrooms taste so good that combining the two makes an unforgettable dish. —Susan Scarborough, Fernandina Beach, Florida

 Featured In: 25 Christmas Potluck Appetizers for 12 or More

 - 2 medium sweet onions, thinly sliced

 - 1 garlic clove, minced